subhamoymahajan/in-silico-microscopy/README.md

 Use the method `region` to plot a region plot where hues occur in factors of 10 degrees and values are made one.

-These methods will be demonstrated in future tutorial.
-For now read the documentation.
+These methods were tested but not found to be too important.
+With new updates, these functions may not work properly.

 ### 4. Generate Video